blindreviewcodes/LBANE/README.md

 # LBANE
-Source codes paper submitted to AAAI.
+Source codes for the paper submitted to AAAI.